 Also on this day, Paul Frederic Simon is born in Newark, New Jersey, and grows up in Forest Hills, Queens.
 In 1967, looking around at a world seemingly falling apart, he wrote a song that was used in the film The Graduate: "Mrs. Robinson."
 A Yankee Fan, he included a tribute to a Yankee player who exemplified a seemingly (but hardly) simpler, more innocent time: "Where have you gone, Joe DiMaggio?
 A nation turns its lonely eyes to you."

 Simon later met DiMaggio, who was puzzled by the reference, saying, "I haven’t gone anywhere."
 Simon explained that the line was a longing for what DiMaggio represented.
-When Mickey Mantle asked Simon why his name wasn't used, Simon, who turned 10 as DiMaggio was replaced by Mantle, said that the rhythm and the syllables of the song wouldn't have worked for Mantle’s name.
+When Mickey Mantle asked Simon why his name wasn't used, Simon, who turned 10 as DiMaggio was replaced by Mantle, said (correctly, if not honest about that being the reason) that the rhythm and the syllables of the song wouldn't have worked for Mantle's name.

 Simon recorded it with his singing partner, Art Garfunkel.
 "Mrs. Robinson" hit Number 1 in June 1968, and it was on top of the charts when Robert Kennedy was assassinated, making its search for meaning and hope even more poignant than it already was.

 In 1972, now gone solo, Simon released "Me and Julio Down By the Schoolyard."
-In 1988, he made a video of the song, and it shows him pitching to kids in a stickball game.
+In 1988, he made a video of the song, and it shows him playing basketball (despite being only 5-foot-3), and then pitching (lefthanded) to kids in a stickball game.
 And Mantle shows up.
 I guess Paul had to make it up to Mickey, and while Mickey whiffs on Paul's 1st pitch, Mickey blasts the next one, and then lip-synchs the title (though it's still Simon's voice we hear).